WBBZ-TV: Temporary shutdown and return

-In late May 2010, WNGS began transmitting its digital signal on channel 7, a month before license deletion.
-It invoked must carry and returned to Time Warner Cable on channel 5 (a prime cable position that WNGS specifically lobbied to obtain) in November 2010.
-The station's website returned sometime in December 2010.
-After an appeal to the Federal Communications Commission, WBBZ-TV also invoked must-carry in Time Warner Cable's other Western New York service areas in November 2012; TWC had initially refused to carry WBBZ-TV in those markets, ostensibly because of signal quality issues.
+On May 14, 2010, Daystar filed to sell WNGS to ITV of Buffalo, LLC, a partnership owned by local TV personalities Philip Arno and Donald Angelo, for $2.75 million, with plans to program the station from Clarence, New York.
+Angelo later dropped his involvement in the station.
+WNGS finally completed its digital transmitter and returned to the air on channel 7 in late May 2010, a month before the license would have been deleted, carrying programming from Daystar.
+The sale was completed on September 16, 2010; at that time, the station rejoined This TV.
+As it had done with KOCE-TV in the Los Angeles market after a failed sale, a condition of sale was that Daystar would have the right to program one subchannel on WNGS indefinitely.
+The station invoked must carry and returned to Time Warner Cable on channel 5 (a prime cable position that WNGS specifically lobbied to obtain) in November 2010.

 Relaunch as WBBZ

 WNGS changed its call sign to WBBZ-TV at 5 a.m. on August 1, 2011, as part of a planned drastic increase in the station's local programming.
 The This TV affiliation moved to a digital subchannel, while it began carrying MeTV on its main channel.

 WBBZ-TV struggled to find a studio location to house its operations.
 Arno had preferred to use the former Studio Arena Theater, but had been unable to secure a deal; he also passed on the Buffalo Central Terminal due to the building's state of disrepair.
 The Eastern Hills Mall, which holds the station's offices, originally rejected the plan to build a studio at the mall but later relented and allowed it to be constructed.
 By early 2012, the studio at the Eastern Hills Mall began construction; the first program was taped from there in June.
 WBBZ-TV was forced to stop producing programs with a live studio audience due to the Eastern Hills Mall's upcoming redevelopment and the closure of its concourse but was granted permission to continue using the mall for general production in January 2024, using a back entrance.

+After an appeal to the Federal Communications Commission, WBBZ-TV invoked must-carry on additional Time Warner Cable systems in Western New York in November 2012.
+TWC had initially refused to carry WBBZ-TV in those areas, ostensibly because of signal quality issues.

 In August 2023, WBBZ entered into a joint sales agreement with radio station WECK.